Understanding the Density of Nylon Plastic

 Why Nylon Density Matters in Injection Molding

-In plastic injection moulding, a material’s density is critical because it affects how the material behaves during the moulding process and in its end use.
+In plastic injection moulding, a material’s density is critical because it affects how it behaves during the moulding process and in its end use.

 - Flow and Filling: Higher-density nylons may require different injection speeds and pressures to fill moulds correctly.
 On the other hand, low-density nylons can flow more efficiently, reducing cycle times in some cases.